How long will $200k last in retirement: a complete guide

 Try our retirement calculator

-Put in your current details and our retirement calculator will tell you whether you are on track for retirement
+Put in your details and our retirement calculator will tell you if you are on track for retirement

 How much do Americans usually retire with?

-As you might expect, the average retirement saving in the US changes with your age group.
-The older you are, theoretically, the longer you have to save.
 According to the Federal Reserve System’s 2019 Survey of Consumer Finances, which looked at the sub-group of Americans with retirement savings pots, the average balance is $254,720 for 45 to 54-year-olds, rising to $426,070 for 65 to 74-year-olds.

 If these figures worry you, and you’re concerned about fitting in below the average based on your age, you should note that extremes at both ends of the spectrum affect the data.
-The median retirement savings balance is $100,000 for 45 to 54-year-olds and $164,000 for 65 to 74-year-olds.

-Four ways to build up your savings
+4 ways to build up your savings ahead of retirement

 If you need to grow your pot of money earmarked for retirement, you might be wondering how to increase your savings effectively and efficiently:

-1. Reduced spending – If you’re struggling to save as much as you ideally want to, sit down and take a holistic approach to your finances, especially your regular expenditures.
+1. Reduce spending – If you’re struggling to save as much as you ideally want to, sit down and take a holistic approach to your finances, especially your regular expenditures.
 Can anything be struck from the list or at least reduced?

-Retiring with $200k is possible, if not ideal.
-If you’re closer to retirement age and hoping to leave the working world sooner rather than later, budget carefully and set realistic expectations.
-Only you can decide what’s within your power and right for your situation.
+If you’re closer to retirement age and hoping to leave the working world sooner rather than later, budget carefully and set realistic expectations; only then can you decide what’s within your power and right for your situation.

 For financial planning support and advice on your monetary situation as a retiree, connect with an experienced financial advisor through Unbiased.
 Get started here